arunsamy1/my-notes/01_Linux_commands_01.md

     setfacl -m default:g::rwx -m o::rx log_folder/
     ---- giving read permission for the files inside the log folder g=RWX others=RX

-works only when we have a new folder setup take backup of entire folder create new folder apply the above acl start the instance to generate the logs --
+works only when we have a new folder setup.
+Take backup of entire folder.
+Create new folder.
+Apply the above acl.
+Start the instance to generate the logs --.

 ---------------------------------------------------------------------

 ## SSH setup for remote login